senorprogrammer/onodrim/README.md

 2. I know nothing about terrain generation.
 3. I know nothing about Dwarf Fortress.

+You should not use this to learn about Crystal.
+Or terrain generation.
+Or Dwarf Fortress.

+## Installation

+	brew install crystal-lang
+	git clone git@github.com:senorprogrammer/onodrim.git
+	cd onodrim

+And off you go.

 ## Execution

-Run this in the terminal:

     crystal onodrim.cr

+## ...so?

-It'll draw a grid of shapes and colours.
-It's a world! (use your imagination).
+It draws a grid of shapes and colours, which pretends to be a world if you've had a stiff drink and squint real hard.

+The screenshot below really does not do it justice.
+That's for the best.

 ![screenshot](./docs/screenshot.png)

+## Contributing

+If you like.

+## License

+Ha.
+Yeah, right.